ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Before performing the binary comparison, a Verifier SHOULD convert `environment-map` fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}}.

-If the stateful environment contains an `"__authorities"` field then the Verifier SHALL remove all candidate entries whose `"__authorities"` field does not contain one of the keys listed in the stateful environment `authorized-by` field (see {{sec-authorities}} for more details).
+If the stateful environment contains an `&(fixme-authorities: -1)` field then the Verifier SHALL remove all candidate entries whose `&(fixme-authorities: -1)` field does not contain one of the keys listed in the stateful environment `authorized-by` field (see {{sec-authorities}} for more details).

 If there are no candidate entries then the triple containing the stateful environment does not match.